vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 In this case, browsers that don't support the CSS Paint API will ignore last `background-image` declaration and use some static image instead.

 But if we will create some wide-used painter, it will be great to automate fallback insertion, as humans could forget about it.
 And I have great news for you, PostCSS could do it for us with a plugin.
-To write such plugin, we don't need a lot of lines of code.
+To write such a plugin, we don't need a lot of lines of code.
 PostCSS provide us with a bunch of handy helper tools to iterate through CSS AST (Abstract Syntax Tree) and manipulate it.
 Below is the example of such plugin that replaces custom paint with a static fallback value passed as a `fallbackValue` option:

 ```js
 const postcss = require('postcss');